Our lead teacher for PE is Mr Knowles.

-In PE at Pearson, we strive to teach our pupils the importance of being healthy, fit and active and through the national curriculum, we strive to develop the knowledge and skills needed for each child to achieve a healthy, fit and active lifestyle.
+In Physical Education at Pearson, we strive to teach our pupils the importance of being healthy, fit and active through our curriculum.

 We aim to….